shunw/shunw.github.io/bass.md

 ### __Lesson 8 - What is the Dorian Mode?__

-- Based on the C Major Scale
+*Based on the C Major Scale*

+- **Basic**:

-- Dorian Mode only use the notes from C major scale
+    - Build Dorian Mode only use the notes from C major scale

-- Dorian is known as the 2nd mode of the major scale.
-All we have to construct is start from the 2nd note which is D.
+    - D Dorian is the 2nd mode of the C major scale; E Dorian is the 2nd mode of D major scale.

-    - ex: 2nd mode of D major scale is E Dorian
+    - start from the 2nd note which is D from major scale.

 - **Main Content**: Familiar with D Dorian shapes and say the note name out loud.

-    - go with what feels nature ot you most as an indidual.
+    - go with what feels nature to you most, as an individual.

     - Don't limit yourself to one position.
-To explore the other ways you can spell out the sound of D Dorian in the position across the neck by finding the notes from C major, you can easily create D Dorian else where on the nack.
+To explore the other ways you can spell out the sound of D Dorian in the position across the neck.
+By finding the notes from C major, you can easily create D Dorian elsewhere on the neck.

     - It's important to get used to play modes and scales through and beyond the typical one octave range

-    - apply skip 3rd in D Dorian. (guide you through how to skip in D Dorian 6:32; practice 7:42)
+- **shapes and skip 3rd**:

     - shape 1: (detailed explanation: 2:19; practice example: 3:38)

     - shape 2: (detailed explanation: 4:39; practice example: 4:55)

+    - apply skip 3rd in D Dorian. (guide you through how to skip in D Dorian 6:32; practice 7:42)